THE ARTIST WELLBEING COMPANY

 Artist Wellbeing can support those who work alongside & in collaboration artists; such as producers, crew members, stage-managers, lighting/sound technicians, venue members and more.

-All services are provided by a qualified & registered counsellor or psychotherapist, who also has experience in supervision and working within a creative industry.
+All services are provided by qualified & registered counsellors or psychotherapists, who also have experience in supervision and working within a creative industry.

 Depending upon specific needs, services are provided via online video support, in-person sessions, on-location or within the rehearsal room.